Loader

 H1N1, also known as swine flu, is a type of influenza virus that has various subtypes.

-• The first subtype was H1N1pdm09, which caused a pandemic in 2009.
-This subtype is commonly referred to as the "swine flu" and spreads from person to person through respiratory droplets.
+• H1N1pdm09: The first subtype was H1N1pdm09, which caused a pandemic in 2009.
+This subtype is commonly referred to as "swine flu" and spreads from person to person through respiratory droplets.

-• Another subtype of H1N1 is the classical swine flu (cH1N1).
+• Classical Swine Flu (cH1N1): Another subtype of H1N1 is the classical swine flu (cH1N1).
 This strain has been circulating among pigs for decades and can occasionally infect humans who are exposed to infected pigs or their environments.
 Although cH1N1 rarely causes severe illness in humans, it can still spread from person to person.

-• Avian-like swine influenza viruses (SIVs) are another type of H1N1 virus that have been identified in pigs.
-These viruses have genetic components from both avian and human influenza viruses and can cause mild to moderate disease in humans.
+• Avian-Like Swine Influenza Viruses (SIVs): These viruses have genetic components from both avian and human influenza viruses and can cause mild to moderate disease in humans.

 Symptoms of H1N1 Influenza Virus